atee001/LibraryDatabase/README.md

  > Authors: [Cameron Tsai] (https://github.com/CJT578078)
  >
  > Why is it important or interesting to us?
  > The ability to catagorize thousands of books is interesting as we are able to track a huge amount of data.
-This is a real life application of how software can benefit
- > someone's life.
-Cameron reads a lot of light novels.
+This is a real life application of how software can benefit someone's life.
+Our project represents a simple library system where the user can checkout books, find new books based on recommendations, and manage their account balance.

  > What languages/tools/technologies do you plan to use?
  > We plan to use C++, vim as a text editor, and Linux as the Operating System.
+The user will be able to interact with the program through a terminal window using a set of predefined commands.
  > What will be the input/output of your project?
  > Input: Search querie for books, funds, inputing books.
  > Output: Account information, displaying books, availibility of books.